Lyn-Mansfield/league-pick-2-win/README.md

 For our fairness model, we are going to be answering the question “ Does my model preform different for teams that have less than or equal the median amount of kills compared to teams with greater than the median amount of kills.

 Group X in our model is the teams with less than or equal to the median number of kills in the dataset.
-Group Y in the teams with greater than or equal to the median number of kills in the dataset.
+Group Y in the teams with strictly greater than the median number of kills in the dataset.

 Hypothesis: